 Frequently Asked Questions

-Indoor grills can create a solid sear, especially models that reach higher temperatures or use cast iron surfaces.
-While they may not produce the same smoky char as charcoal, tools like the Ninja Foodi or a preheated cast iron pan can come very close.
+Indoor grills can achieve a solid sear, especially models that reach higher temperatures or feature cast-iron surfaces.
+While they may not produce the same smoky char as charcoal, tools like the Ninja Foodi or a preheated cast-iron pan can come very close.

 Compact models like the CUSIMAX Smokeless Grill or the Cuisinart Griddler are great for apartments.
 Look for grills with smoke control features, removable parts for easy cleaning, and moderate cooking surfaces that won't overwhelm a small space.